-Construction of the new I-69 corridor between Evansville and Indianapolis was vitally important to the growth of the economy and mobility for southwestern Indiana.
-This interstate helps bring jobs and improve access to healthcare and education to those throughout the region and Indiana.
+Construction of the new I-69 corridor between Evansville and Indianapolis was vitally important to the economy’s growth and mobility for southwestern Indiana.
+This interstate helps bring jobs and improve healthcare and education access to those throughout the region and Indiana.

-Section 5 began south of Bloomington in Monroe County at SR 37 and continues northward for approximately 21 miles to SR 39 on the south side of Martinsville in Morgan County.
-The project included the conversion of the existing SR 37 with several at-grade crossings to a limited access interstate quality highway.
-Twenty-one miles of mainline pavement were reconstructed with added travel lanes in key locations.
-Thirty bridges were constructed or reconstructed to accommodate the conversion.
-Interchanges at key locations were built or rebuilt.
-Construction, along the s-lines at the interchanges, included both roundabout and signalized intersections.
+Section 5 began south of Bloomington in Monroe County at SR 37 and continues northward for approximately 21 miles to SR 39 on Martinsville’s south side in Morgan County.
+The project included converting the existing SR 37 with several at-grade crossings to a limited access interstate quality highway.
+DLZ reconstructed twenty-one miles of mainline pavement with added travel lanes in key locations.
+DLZ constructed or reconstructed thirty bridges to accommodate the conversion.
+Also built or rebuilt were interchanges at key locations.
+Construction along the s-lines at the interchanges included both roundabout and signalized intersections.

-The project was initially organized and financed as a Public-Private Partnership (P3).
-In August 2017, the project transitioned to an INDOT-sponsored design-build structure.
-Throughout the project, DLZ’s role was to support the construction oversight teams, complete roadway design, bridge, and small structure design, drainage design, utility coordination, and establish traffic maintenance plans.
-Design teams worked to finalize preliminary plans with input from field construction personnel in a design-build environment.
+Initially organized and financed as a Public-Private Partnership, in August 2017, the project transitioned to an INDOT-sponsored design-build structure.
+Throughout the project, DLZ supported the construction oversight teams, complete roadway design, bridge, small structure design, drainage design, utility coordination, and traffic maintenance plans.
+Additionally, design teams worked to finalize preliminary plans with input from field construction personnel in a design-build environment.